MaxSMCON/Group_2/README.md

 All group members Create Git hub account and access the links to the papers

-Ramila emailed Mr Gibbs for Link to Covid period data.
+Ramila emailed Mr Gibbs for Link to Covid period data. - Mr Gibbs responded apparently the data used in analysis is priopriety in nature so they can't share.
+Need to go else where.